We believe that education empowers, and that having access to financial practices is key to building a better life.

 The final objective of the course is to give children a solid foundation to find a job or create their own business.

-We believe financial skills have enormous importance for marginalized children.
+We believe financial skills are of enormous importance to marginalized children.
 Bookkeeping courses are one of the basic skills that need to be taught to run a business successfully.

 Providing bookkeeping knowledge such as recording, organizing, reporting, and interpreting financial transactions will empower children to manage their future savings.

-We organized life skill workshops to provide children with important tools for development.
-Life skills are the building blocks that allow children to apply the knowledge they acquire as part of the financial literacy program to real world situations.
-The life skills trainings performed are closely aligned with the context in which these children live and grow.
+We organised life skill workshops to provide children with important tools for development.
+Life skills are the building blocks that allow children to apply the knowledge they acquire as part of the financial literacy programme to real-world situations.
+The life skills training performed is closely aligned with the context in which these children live and grow.

 Implementing the skills they have learned, children can make structural changes both in their personal lives and in their communities.